What Is Valor in Poker?

 Valor & Macro Analysis

-We look to macro analysis (ranges, position, and stack-to-pot ratio) to adjust how we weigh valor.
+We look to the macro (ranges, position, and stack-to-pot ratio) to fine-tune our intuition of valor.

 The stronger your range is, the higher the valor of each hand within that range; even a hand that doesn’t enjoy betting in a vacuum can bet frequently if you have the advantage throughout the range.